Evil Mad Scientist Laboratories Evil Mad Scientist Laboratories

 Today is the official release date for the Hungry Scientist Handbook, a new book by Patrick Buckley and Lily Binns.

-The Hungry Scientist Handbook was conceived as a sort of cookbook for geek-centric food and-- using the word a different way-- as an a cookbook for food-oriented electronics-- as evidenced by projects varying from polyhedral pies to LED lollipops.
+The Hungry Scientist Handbook was conceived as a sort of cookbook for geek-centric food and– using the word a different way– as an a cookbook for food-oriented electronics– as evidenced by projects varying from polyhedral pies to LED lollipops.

 We met Patrick and Lily at the 2006 Maker Faire, where they invited us to contribute a couple of chapters to their project.
-We did, and it's finally out!
-(We aren't the only ones who are excited-- we've seen write-ups at the LA Times and Wired this week.)
+We did, and it’s finally out!

-A Computer Chip Trivet Refrigerator magnets
+A Computer Chip Trivet Refrigerator magnetscrane crouton 12.
+Fire!

 We contributed a total of nine projects to the Hungry Scientist Handbook, some of which we have written about here.
 These include the Computer Chip Trivets, Crafty fridge magnets, Edible Origami, and (making a cameo appearance) the Lego Trebuchet.

-Dry Ice Martini Cold Drink
+Dry Ice Martini Cold DrinkDry Ice Lemonade

 We also contributed a few new cooking projects that involve dry ice: Dry (Ice) Martinis, Fizzy dry ice lemonade, and Dry ice root beer.
 (With Floating bubbles on CO2 as a bonus project.)